| Title: | Dynamic Structural Equation Models |

 these coefficients or parameters have an assigned value but no standard error).

-function therefore compiles the MLE for coefficients (including duplicating
+The summary function therefore compiles the MLE for coefficients (including duplicating

 values for any path coefficients that assigned the same value) and standard error